Also known as: CMV mononucleosis and Cytomegalovirus (CMV)

 Signs and tests

 Your health care provider will perform a physical exam and feel your belly area.
-The liver and spleen may be tender when they are gently pressed (palpated).
-There may be a skin rash.
+Your liver and spleen may be tender when they are gently pressed (palpated).
+You may have a skin rash.

 Other tests include: